-Because of the changing nature of influenza viruses, WHO continuously monitors the epidemiology of influenza viruses circulating throughout the world.
+Because of the changing nature of influenza viruses, WHO continuously monitors the epidemiology and antigenic evolution of influenza viruses circulating throughout the world.
 Each year recommendations about strains to be included in the vaccine for the upcoming influenza season are made.
-Separate recommendations are made for the Southern and Northern Hemisphere vaccines each year[53].
-It is highly likely that co-circulation of influenza and SARS-CoV-2 will occur.
-Above average coverage of influenza vaccination may assist with reducing the number of people requiring hospitalisation.
-Groups at increased risk for severe influenza illness and COVID-19, listed in section 4.2.2 above, should be prioritised for influenza vaccination.
+Separate recommendations are made for the Southern and Northern Hemisphere vaccines each year [56].

-7.1.1 Recommended influenza vaccine formulation for 2023
+7.1.1 Recommended influenza vaccine formulation for 2025

-The following strains have been recommended for the trivalent and quadrivalent inactivated influenza vaccine (IIV) 2023 Southern Hemisphere influenza season [53]:
+The following strains have been recommended for the trivalent and quadrivalent inactivated influenza vaccine (IIV) 2025 Southern Hemisphere influenza season [56]: